 - To answer your question “How much data do I need to address my management goals and monitoring objectives,” follow the steps below:

-- Select an appropriate confidence level for the monitoring objective.
+- B. Select an appropriate confidence level for the monitoring objective.

 - With the information identified above, you can then estimate your initial sample sizes with these sample sufficiency tables.